David Farrance: Professional

 On March 28, 2021, having completed his four-year collegiate career, Farrance was signed a two-year, entry-level contract with the Nashville Predators.
 Upon joining the Predators organization, Farrance was assigned to their taxi squad.
 He eventually made his NHL debut on April 8, 2021, against the Detroit Red Wings, where he logged 12:46 of ice time with one shot, one hit, one blocked shot and a plus-1 rating.
 He spent the 2021–22 season with Nashville's American Hockey League (AHL) affiliate, the Milwaukee Admirals, playing in 50 games, scoring one goal and 14 points.

 At the conclusion of his entry-level contract and as an impending restricted free agent, Farrance was not tendered a qualifying offer by the Predators and was released to free agency.
 On July 26, 2022, Farrance continued his tenure in the AHL, agreeing to a one-year contract with the Chicago Wolves, primary affiliate to the Carolina Hurricanes, for the 2022–23 season.
 Farrance got off to a positive start with the Wolves, registering 1 goal and 5 points through 14 games from the blueline.
 On December 2, 2022, Farrance was traded by the Wolves to the Colorado Eagles, primary affiliate of the Colorado Avalanche, in exchange for future considerations.
 Farrance made an immediate impact on the blueline with the Eagles, finding his scoring touch in posting 17 assists and 19 points through 31 regular season games.

 Having concluded the season with the Eagles, on August 22, 2023, Farrance was signed as a free agent to a one-year AHL contract with the Toronto Marlies.
 In the 2023–24 season, Farrance was unable to establish himself amongst the depth of the Marlies blueline, making just 3 appearances with the team before he was re-assigned to ECHL affiliate, the Newfoundland Growlers.
 On January 25, 2024, Farrance opted for a release from his contract with the Marlies in order to sign his first contract abroad with German club, ERC Ingolstadt of the DEL.

 For the 2024–25 season, Farrance signed a one-year contract with KooKoo in the Liiga.
 He scored 37 (2+35) points in 53 regular season games and no points in 4 playoff games, and after a first-round elimination by Vaasan Sport he left the team.

 For the 2025–26 season, Farrance signed a one-year contract with Sibir Novosibirsk of the Kontinental Hockey League with the salary of 35 million rubles a year.
+On December 1, 2025 Sibir Novosibirsk reported that Farrance's contract was terminated by mutual consent, he has played 10 regular season games and scored 3 (0+3) points in KHL.

+On January 22, 2026 Farrance joined Augsburger Panther for the rest of the season.